jasonchuangkw/project_genshin/README.md

 ##### 2. Other Public Information on Players' Profile

 It is interesting to note that the profile of Genshin Impact players is not limited to a young audience.
 According to an article by udonis dated 9 Feb 2023, 27% of players are under 25, while the average age is 35.
-There might be a possibility that the game account of a young player might be registered through their parents' mobile account, therefore the average age of gamers might be younger.
+There might be a possibility that the game account of a young player might be registered through their parents' mobile account.
 From the same source, it also stated that
 - 30% of players only play once a day, 14% do it twice, and 13% play at least 9-14 times a day
 - 7% of players play an average of 3-10 minutes per session, while 26% play for at least 10-30 minutes and 23% playing between 1 and 10 hours per day
 [(Source: udonis)](https://www.blog.udonis.co/mobile-marketing/mobile-games/genshin-impact-advertising#:~:text=Genshin%20Impact%20Demographics&text=The%20gender%20distribution%20is%20quite,the%20average%20age%20is%2035)

 #### Data Source and Sampling

-HoYoLAB is the gaming community forum for HoYoverse games which registered users can choose to make a selection of their game data public.
+HoYoLAB is the gaming community forum for HoYoverse games which registered users can make a selection of their player data public.
 To obtain these public data, we made use of [genshin.py](https://pypi.org/project/genshin), which was developed by Genshin Impact fans.
-A successful data collection would involved two steps - (i) the player is a registered user in HoyLAB and (ii) has made the game data public.
-A sample of User IDs were obtained through popular Discord servers for Genshin Impact players where players can help other players in the game for the month of January 2023.
-For Confidentiality, the final data does not contain any User ID.
-The final sample contains public data from Asia, North America (NA) and Europe (EU) players.
-Using the one-way Anova test, we did not identify significant difference in the variables between servers, therefore the data are pulled together for the analysis.
+A successful data collection has two hurdles - (i) the player is a registered user in HoyLAB and (ii) has made the player data public.
+We have attempted to use random number generation to get player data but the success rate is very low (i.ei. <10%).
+We ended up looking into chat channels in popular Discord servers where
+Genshin Impact players can seek help from other players for in game challenges.
+With this, we obtained xxxx number of User ID for the month of January 2023.

+Using the Discord Sample, we collected XXXX data over a period from January to mid-Feburary, limiting to players from Asia, North America (NA) and Europe (EU) servers only.
+The success rate is about 14-16% by server.
+Using one-way Anova test, we did not observe significant difference in the variables by servers.

+For confidentiality, the final data does not contain any User ID.

 #### Analysis

 Since the fields in the data are numerical data, therefore we could use one of the two popular methods, K-Means and Hierachical Clustering, to obtain the archetypes.
 The Hierachical Clustering did not produce a good resul, therefore the final model made use of K-Means clustering using a 4-cluster solution.

 #### Summary of Findings

+#### Limitation of Study

+We attempted to use random number generation

 #### Conclusions and Recommendations